 The Delegation Oversight Study provides an annual assessment of the Annual Delegation Oversight Audit (DOA) which evaluates the Delegate's abilities to carry out their delegated responsibilities in the areas of Quality Management (QM), Utilization Management (UM), Care Management (CM), Credentialing (CR), Compliance and Fraud, Waste and Abuse (FWA), HIPAA Privacy, and HIPAA Security.
 Oversight of Medi-Cal Delegates is conducted through regular extensive evaluations including monthly reporting and file audits, quarterly, semi- annual and annual reporting, and the annual DOA.
-The study period was July 2021 through June 2022.
+The study period was July 2022 through June 2023.

-In 2022, the goal of the study was to evaluate the Medi-Cal Delegates' overall performance from July 2020 through June 2021 for delegated responsibilities as compared to the 2019-2020 DOA performance results.
-The 2020-2021 DOA goals were to ensure that Delegates' performance demonstrated improvement in providing Member Care that is aligned with regulatory and IEHP requirements and guidelines.
+In 2023, the goal of the study was to evaluate the Medi-Cal Delegates' overall performance from July 2022 through June 2023 for delegated responsibilities as compared to the 2021-2022 DOA performance results.
+The 2022-2023 DOA goals were to ensure that Delegates' performance demonstrated improvement in providing Member Care that is aligned with regulatory and IEHP requirements and guidelines.
 Monthly oversight monitoring activities allow IEHP to identify any challenges the Delegates may encounter throughout the year.
 This frequent monitoring ensures timely mitigation through a corrective action plan process that supports sustained resolution.
 The desktop audit and system validation audits allow IEHP to conduct more comprehensive file and policy documentation review and allows for interviewing of delegate staff involved in the delegated activity.

-A year-to-year comparison of the 2021-2022 Delegation Oversight Audit Results and the 2020-2021 Delegation Oversight Audit demonstrated an overall increase in scores in the areas of CM Policy Review, Waiver Program File Audit and Credentialing Policy and Procedure.
-Although some Delegates fell just below the 90% threshold for Credentialing, most showed year over year improvement.
-Compliance and FWA and HIPAA Privacy scoring showed some improvement, but there were continued struggles with delegates producing evidence of their audit and monitoring (A&M) activities, and oversight of their downstream entities.
-Additionally, enhancements were made to the audit tools for 2021-2022, which included additional attributes to be tested and an updated scoring methodology.

-As a result of the 2021-2022 DOAs conducted, IEHP's Delegation Oversight Committee will continue to further develop the Delegation Oversight Program to stringently monitor each of the areas within the Delegation Oversight audit tool and provide on-going training as we see necessary and/or as requested by our Delegated IPA partners.
+A year-to-year comparison of the 2022-2023 Delegation Oversight Audit Results and the 2021-2022 Delegation Oversight Audit (Table 1) demonstrated an overall increase in scores in the areas of Denial File Audit, and Credentialing File Review.
+In the Credentialing Policy and Procedure Audit, policies did not meet compliance for sections CR 1 Credentialing Policies, and CR 5 Ongoing Monitoring and Interventions.
+Additionally, enhancements were made to the audit tools for 2022-2023, which included additional attributes to be tested and an updated scoring methodology.
+As a result of the 2022-2023 DOAs conducted, IEHP's Delegation Oversight Committee will continue to further develop the Delegation Oversight Program to stringently monitor each of the areas within the Delegation Oversight audit tool and provide on-going training as we see necessary and/or as requested by our Delegated IPA partners.